 When can I file a mechanics lien in California?

 Filing the mechanics lien is a serious step, and the lien laws were written in such a way that ensures that claiming parties have had the chance to pursue payment and that the client has had the opportunity to make the payments.

 In California, you can file the mechanics lien if your case satisfies any of the two:

-- You must record the mechanics lien within 60 days of the owner filing a Notice of Completion* or Notice of Cessation*.
+- You must record the mechanics lien within 60 days (for direct contractors) or 30 days (for other participants) of the owner filing a Notice of Completion* or Notice of Cessation*.